term7/RaspberryPi-USB-Privacy-Gadget/README.md

 **⚠ Do NOT reboot your Raspberry Pi at this stage!**

 *AdGuardHome* and *Unbound* have not yet been configured, and no firewall rules are in place to ensure proper network routing.
-Rebooting now could disrupt connectivity or lock you out.
+Rebooting now could disrupt connectivity.
 Continue with the remaining setup steps before restarting.**

+#### 3. WORKSTATION as Hostnam for your Mac:

 To ensure your Mac appears as a distinct client in AdGuardHome, we need to assign it a static IP address (see configuration above).
 However, because MAC address randomization is enabled on your Mac, its MAC address cannot serve as a reliable identifier.
 Instead, we will set a fixed hostname — **WORKSTATION** — which will allow us to consistently assign the desired static IP.
 Open a Terminal on your Mac and run the following commands to configure the hostname: